ilkkasivonen/react-redux-17-basic-syntax/README.md

 # React 17 basic syntax / commonly used libraries reference

 Sometimes one doesn't remember what breaking changes the latest React and/or redux update caused.
-This is a reference for the latest Create React App 17.
+This is a reference for the latest Create React App (React 17).
+Covers Hooks and common Redux examples.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).